All Episodes

 And the figures involve childhood obesity and diabetes said to be on the rise.

-And then he notes that evil conservatives who want kids to get diabetes, who want to pollute the planet, who want obesity on the rampage, are cutting funding for physical education programs from school budgets.
+And then he notes that evil conservatives who want kids to get diabetes, who want to pollute the planet, who want obesity on the rampage are cutting funding for physical education programs from school budgets.

 Despite all that, the real bad news is the soda problem.

-Michael Jacobson said the the extremes are just astronomical, he said, pointing to the fact that many boys and girls are downing five to seven cans of sugary beverages a day.
+Michael Jacobson said the extremes are just astronomical, he said, pointing to the fact that many boys and girls are downing five to seven cans of sugary beverages a day.

 What business is it of yours, sir?